Receive our newsletter

 How to access the island

-The island opens at 10:00 and closes at 17:00 daily, closed Saturdays.
+The island opens at 9:45 and closes at 17:00 daily, last entry onto the island is at 15:45 and it is closed Saturdays.
 Access on and off will be via the causeway or boat, which will vary every day according to the tide times.
-Please view the access calendar on the link below for exact timings to help you to plan your visit.
+Please view the access calendar on the link below for tidal times to help you to plan your visit.

 National Trust members